 Unlike the PhD, the research-focused doctorate, the DNP is designed for nurses seeking a terminal degree directly related to nursing practice and is chosen by nurses seeking some of the highest level positions in clinical nursing leadership, administration, and management.

-Some of the factors behind the AACN’s support of nursing education at the doctoral level include:
+Some of the factors behind AACN and NONPF support of advanced practice nursing education at the doctoral level include:

 - The rapid expansion of nursing practice knowledge